vanHeemstraSystems/flask-opentelemetry/README.md

 Open a web browser at http://localhost: 5000

-In a separate terminal window run:
+Stop the server (CTRL+C) and in the same terminal run:

 ```
 $ export OTEL_PYTHON_LOGGING_AUTO_INSTRUMENTATION_ENABLED=true